elastic/kibana/x-pack/plugins/proxy/syncing.md

 - The amount of time it takes for a resource to be made available is the `updateInterval * n` where `n` is the number of clients.
 We can make the `updateInterval` smaller and allow clients to check more frequently, but with large numbers of nodes in a cluster this will cause delay before making a resource available for routing purposes.
 - Processing the document from elasticsearch will take longer as we will have to check the validity of resources against the lowest document version available.
+- This system relies on properly synchronized clocks across the nodes.